 Q: Is there anything else people should know about the importance of getting their flu vaccine during the pandemic?

 The flu vaccine is safe – it has been used year after year with very few side effects aside from a sore arm.

-Some people question why they should get the flu vaccine when it’s only between 50 and 70 per cent effective, but I would say that not getting the flu shot is zero per cent effective.
-Getting vaccinated increases your chance of not even getting the flu at all, or making it less severe in most cases if you do get it.
+Some people question why they should get the flu vaccine when it’s only between 50 and 70 per cent effective, but this is a significant decrease in risk.
+Getting vaccinated increases your chance of not even getting the flu at all, and making it less severe in most cases if you do get it.

 Check out these resources for more information about the flu vaccine: